Things to Consider When Setting a Price for Your Home

 Establish Your Needs

-By telling your realtor exactly the kind of real estate transaction you are looking for, you can make the pricing process much easier on your agent.
+By telling your realtor exactly the kind of real estate transaction you are looking for, you can make the pricing process much easier for your agent.
 If you are looking for a speedy transaction above all else, your realtor may feel a bit better about pricing the home aggressively.
 You may not get as much as you could for the property, but the pricing technique would fulfill your primary objective.

 Conversely, if you are more than prepared to wait out a better price, tell your realtor that this is the case.
-The default strategy for many realtors is to set the price of your property a little higher than what the market would really dictate with the knowledge that it can always be lowered later if interest is not sufficient.
+The default strategy for many realtors is to set the price of your property a little higher than what the market would dictate with the knowledge that it can always be lowered later if interest is not sufficient.
 You can support this strategy if you make it clear that you don’t mind the wait.

 Keep Your Competition Close

 Pricing a home is most often an exercise in determining where the property fits amongst all of the other homes on the market.
 If your home is a little bit nicer than one priced at $300,000, maybe your realtor can use that as a basis to price it at $320,000.
-The actual process is much different, but the idea is basically the same.
+The actual process is much different, but the idea is the same.

 However, when your realtor does this comparative market analysis, make sure that all factors are taken into account.
 It is, of course, possible for a home near yours to be overpriced, and if you put too much credence on that one comp, you could similarly overprice your property.
 Make sure that your agent is doing the proper homework to include not only homes on the market but those that have sold and those that have been withdrawn while paying attention to the time spent on the market for each.